 Cocktails

-Mostly classic cocktails with occasional detours into original recipes.
+This started with Swinford Spirits, a creative cocktail lounge in San Diego that I loved and that closed permanently during the pandemic.
+With bars shut down I started making my own drinks at home, experimenting with different base liquors, infusions, and garnishes, and never stopped.
 Current obsessions lean towards stirred drinks: Negroni variations, spec-forward Manhattans, and anything that involves a good amaro.
 I have a soft spot for funky rums and tiki cocktails.

 Favorites